-he legendary act Thin Lizzy was founded in Dublin, Ireland in 1969 by Phil Lynott (ex-Skid Row (Ireland)/ex-Orphanage; vocals/bass), and Brian Downey (ex-Orphanage; drums) together with Eric Bell (ex-Dreams; guitar/vocals) and Eric Wrixon (keyboards; who left after the first 45 single).
+he legendary act Thin Lizzy was founded in Dublin, Ireland in 1969 by Phil Lynott (ex-Skid Row (Ireland)/ex-Orphanage; vocals/bass), and Brian Downey (ex-Orphanage; drums) who knew each other from many ears earlier as school mates.
+They would be joined by Eric Bell (ex-Dreams; guitar/vocals) and Eric Wrixon (keyboards; who left after the first 45 single).
 After the first single on 'Parlophone', the group relocated to London in late 1970 at the behest of their managers with a fresh 'Decca' issued contract in their hands.

 Their debut albums Thin Lizzy (1971) and Shades Of A Blue Orphanage (1972) came and went without much notice, even though they managed a one-off hit for Whiskey In The Jar making a UK 6; most likely this feat was pulled off by merging modern hard rocking guitar with the traditional Irish folk lyrics (it was an Irish folk song).
 The Rocker was another track of note for the more hard-edged follow-up album Vegabonds Of The Western World (1973), an album that still failed to capture the song's success.
 At this time Bell chose to leave to be replaced by ex-Skid Row (USA) axe man Gary Moore.
 But Moore would leave shortly later before the subsequent tour and later joined Colosseum II, to be replaced with John Cann (ex-Atomic Rooster/ex-Bullitt; guitar) and Andy Gee (ex-Ellis; guitar), giving the act a twin guitar sound.
 But after the tour, they too would soon be replaced by the more permanent arrangement of Scott Gorham and Brian Robertson respectively.